-The following table sets forth, as of November 12, 2003, the name, address and holdings of each person known by the Company to be the beneficial owner of more than five percent of Common Stock, and the amount of Common Stock beneficially owned by each of the directors and executive officers of the Company and by all directors and executive officers of the Company as a group.
-The address of directors and executive officers is c/o The Middleby Corporation, 1400 Toastmaster Drive, Elgin, Illinois 60120.
+The following table sets forth, as of March 28, 2003, the name, address and holdings of each person known by the Company to be the beneficial owner of more than five percent of Common Stock, and the amount of Common Stock beneficially owned by each of the directors, director nominees and executive officers of the Company and by all directors, director nominees and executive officers of the Company as a group.
+The address of directors, director nominees and officers is c/o The Middleby Corporation, 1400 Toastmaster Drive, Elgin, Illinois 60120.